elevate/elevate.metabase.tools/README.md

 In the example above, it maps:
 * the database ID 1 in the file to the database ID 2 in the target Metabase instance
 * the database ID 2 in the file to the database ID 3 in the target Metabase instance

+### Test questions

+This runs the queries in all Metabase Questions/Cards.
+Use it to test that the queries (i.e. SQL) are valid.

+`metabase-exporter.exe Command=test-questions`